miensol/miensol.github.io/_posts/2014-06-08-setting-up-fluentd-elasticsearch-and-kibana-on-azure.markdown

 I was searching once for a free alternative that I could quickly get up and running in our test environment where we had 10+ machines running 20+ web sites or services that we're all part of a single product.
 That's when I found out about [Kibana](http://www.elasticsearch.org/overview/kibana/), [logstash](http://logstash.net/)  and how they make use of [elasticsearch](http://www.elasticsearch.org/).

-Back then I considered using [fluentd](http://fluentd.org/) isntead of logstash however most of the machines we're running windows and that's not where fluentd shines.
-Nowdays I'm using linux vm mostly that's why I decided to use fluentd.
+Back then I considered using [fluentd](http://fluentd.org/) instead of logstash however most of the machines we were running windows and that is not where fluentd shines.
+Nowadays I'm using linux vm mostly that's why I decided to use fluentd.

 ## Setup a vm for elasticsearch
 We need a machine that will store our aggregated log entries so let's create one using [Azure Cross-Platform Command-Line interface](http://azure.microsoft.com/en-us/documentation/articles/xplat-cli/).
 After installing it with `npm install azure-cli -g` we need to introduce ourself to it.
-The simples way to do this is to issue `azure account download` which will open a browser to download your profile:
+The simplest way to do this is to issue `azure account download` which will open a browser to download your profile:
 <img src='/images/azure_account_download.png'>
 After that you'll need to import the downloaded file with `npm account import /path/to/your/credentials.publishsettings`.